Пробное ОЗП — Английский язык

 44 / 50

 Reading literacy Instruction: Read the text carefully and do the tasks on the text correctly.
 Charlie Chaplin He was believed to have been born on April 16, 1889.
 There is some doubt whether April 16 is actually his birthday, and it is possible he was not born in 1889.
 There is also uncertainty about his birthplace: London or Fontainebleau, France.
 There is no doubt, however, as to his parentage: he was born to Charles Chaplin, Sr. and Hannah Harriette Hill (aka Lily Harley on stage), both Music Hall entertainers.
 His parents separated soon after his birth, leaving him in the care of his unstable mother.
 In 1896, Chaplin's mother was unable to find work; Charlie and his older half-brother Sydney Chaplin had to be left in the workhouse at Lambeth, moving after several weeks to Hanwell School for Orphans and Destitute Children.
 His father died an alcoholic when Charlie was 12, and his mother suffered a mental breakdown, and was eventually admitted temporarily to the Cane Hill Asylum at Coulsdon (near Croydon).
 She died in 1928 in the United States, two years after coming to the States to live with Chaplin, by then a commercial success.
 Charlie first took to the stage when, aged five, he performed in Music Hall in 1894, standing in for his mother.
 As a child, he had to be in bed for weeks due to a serious illness.
 In 1900, his brother helped get him the role of a comic cat in the pantomime Cinderella at the London Hippodrome.
 In 1903 he appeared in 'Jim, A Romance of Cockayne', followed by his first regular job, as the newspaper boy Billy in Sherlock Holmes, a part he played into 1906.
 This was followed by Casey's 'Court Circus' variety show, and, the following year, he became a clown in Fred Karno's 'Fun Factory' slapstick comedy company.
-He became a clown in Fred Karno's 'Fun Factory' slapstick comedy company in
+The true statement

 45 / 50